mennovanveenendaal/mennovanveenendaal.github.io/_posts/2024-12-05-The Windows AmCache and ShimCache Artifacts.md

 _Fig.1 AmCache hive in FTK_

 ### Why Is AmCache Valuable for Forensic Investigations?
-The AmCache holds forensic value because it tracks important details about program execution, even if the program or file has been deleted from the system ([Microsoft IR Guide](https://cdn-dynmedia-1.microsoft.com/is/content/microsoftcorp/microsoft/final/en-us/microsoft-brand/documents/IR-Guidebook-Final.pdf)).
+The AmCache holds forensic value because it tracks important details about program execution, even if the program or file has been [deleted from the system](https://cdn-dynmedia-1.microsoft.com/is/content/microsoftcorp/microsoft/final/en-us/microsoft-brand/documents/IR-Guidebook-Final.pdf).
 Key details include:

 - **Execution Tracking:** It logs when and where an application was executed, along with the full file path.
 - **SHA1 File Hashes:** These hashes can: